drshahizan/software-engineering/materials/module4/drshahizan/p5-req-eng.md

 Don't forget to hit the :star: if you like this repo.

-# Part 5: Requirements Engineering
+# Part 5: Advance Requirements Engineering

 Requirements engineering is the process of defining, documenting, and managing the requirements for a software system.
 The IEEE Software Requirements Document (SRD) is a standard document that specifies the requirements for a software system in a clear and concise manner.